TabbyML/tabby/README.md

 * returning multiple translation hypotheses
 * returning attention vectors
 * approximating the generation using a pre-compiled [vocabulary map](#how-can-i-generate-a-vocabulary-mapping-file)
+* replacing unknown target tokens by source tokens with the highest attention

 See the [Decoding](docs/decoding.md) documentation for examples.